kpberry/image-to-ascii/README.md

 image-to-ascii input_image.gif -o output_image.json --metric grad --font fonts/courier.bdf --alphabet alphabets/letters.txt
 ```

+### Input
 All image formats readable by [image](https://docs.rs/image/latest/image/) should be supported as inputs and are detected automatically from the input file name.

-This program can output gifs or JSON, depending on the provided output file name.
+Animated .gif files can also be used as inputs; if the output format is .gif or .json, the output will be animated as well.

+### Output
+All image formats writable by [image](https://docs.rs/image/latest/image/) should be supported as outputs and are detected automatically from the input file name.
 If the output format is .json and the input format is an animated gif, you can preview the animated result by opening it with viewer.html.
 If no output file is provided, the output will be displayed directly in the terminal; note that most terminals are not designed to keep up with the rate that this program outputs text, so the terminal output can be quite choppy.

+### Fonts
-This program only works with monospace bitmap fonts in .bdf format.
+This program works with monospace bitmap fonts in .bdf format.
 If you would like to use a font other than the default, you can find a large collection of free bitmap fonts [here.](https://github.com/Tecate/bitmap-fonts)

 ## Arguments
 ### <IMAGE_PATH>
 Path to the input image file.
 If the input file is an image, the output will be a static image.
 If the input is a .gif, then the output will be animated.
+Has been tested to work with .gif, .png, .jpg, .bmp, .svg, and .json file formats.

 ### -a, --alphabet <ALPHABET>            [default: alphabet]
 Name or path specifying an alphabet to use.
 The provided font must have a glyph for each character in the provided alphabet.
 Valid alphabet names are: